Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

-# Challenge 2: Code Generation with Copilot
+# Develop an App with GitHub Copilot Challenge Guide

 ### Estimated Time: ?

 ## Introduction

-In this challenge, you'll harness the capabilities of GitHub Copilot to revolutionize your coding experience.
-GitHub Copilot, an AI-powered coding assistant developed by GitHub in collaboration with OpenAI, will assist you in generating code for a Python/JS-based calculator and a Python/JSON-based app to retrieve weather data from weather APIs.

-GitHub Copilot's advanced code generation features enable you to seamlessly create functional code snippets by understanding the context and providing relevant suggestions.
-This challenge will allow you to experience the power of AI in code development and explore the potential of GitHub Copilot in automating the coding process.

-Whether you're a seasoned developer or just starting, GitHub Copilot aims to streamline your coding workflow, providing intelligent code suggestions and accelerating your development tasks.
-Let's dive into the world of AI-powered coding and see how GitHub Copilot can enhance your coding journey!
+Embark on an exciting journey of developing a fully-functional application using the cutting-edge capabilities of GitHub Copilot.
+This challenge will guide you through creating a Python and HTML+JS-based application, utilizing GitHub Copilot at every stage of the development process.

+GitHub Copilot, a revolutionary AI-powered coding assistant, will assist you in crafting code for your chosen scenario.
+From setting up a workspace to committing changes and writing complex features, Copilot will be your intelligent companion throughout the development cycle.
+Let's dive into the world of application development and experience the seamless integration of AI with GitHub Copilot!

 ## Challenge Objectives:

-1. **Create a Python/JS based code to build a calculator:**
+1. **Create a CRUD application using Python and Flask**
-   - Utilize GitHub Copilot to generate Python or JavaScript code that creates a basic calculator.
+   - Leverage GitHub Copilot to generate code for building a CRUD (Create, Read, Update, Delete) application.

+2. **Set Up a Workspace Using Copilot Chat:**
+   - Leverage Copilot Chat to initiate and configure your development workspace.
-   - Experiment with different mathematical operations and user interactions.
+   - Experiment with Copilot's suggestions for setting up the project structure and dependencies.

-2. **Create a Python/JSON based app to get weather data from weather APIs:**
+3. **Develop Required Features:**
-   - Leverage Copilot to generate Python code that interacts with weather APIs to retrieve weather data.
+   - Utilize GitHub Copilot to generate code snippets for building essential features of your chosen application.
-   - Explore the integration of JSON for handling and parsing weather data.

-## Success Criteria:

-- Successfully generate Python/JS code for a functional calculator using GitHub Copilot.
-- Generate Python/JSON code to interact with weather APIs and retrieve weather data using Copilot.
+   - Explore Copilot's ability to understand your context and provide relevant code suggestions.

+4. **Test and Get the App Ready:**
+   - Use GitHub Copilot to generate test cases for your application.
+   - Test the application and make necessary modifications based on Copilot's suggestions.

 ## Additional Instructions:

-- Feel free to experiment with Copilot's suggestions and modify the generated code to meet your specific requirements.
+- Feel free to explore various application scenarios and customize the features based on your preferences.
+- Engage with Copilot Chat to enhance collaboration and receive real-time code suggestions.
-- If you encounter any challenges or have questions, refer to the [GitHub Copilot Documentation](https://github.com/github/copilot-docs) for guidance.
+- Refer to the [GitHub Copilot Documentation](https://github.com/github/copilot-docs) for any clarifications or guidance during the challenge.

 ## Conclusion

-In this challenge, you've effectively harnessed the power of GitHub Copilot to generate code for diverse tasks.
-You've experienced the efficiency and creativity it brings to the coding process.
-As you move forward, continue exploring and experimenting with GitHub Copilot to unlock its full potential in your coding endeavors.
+Through this challenge, you've harnessed the power of GitHub Copilot to develop a feature-rich application.
+You've experienced how Copilot seamlessly integrates into your workflow, providing intelligent suggestions and enhancing your overall coding experience.
+As you continue your journey, explore the vast capabilities of GitHub Copilot and unlock its potential in various development scenarios.

-Happy coding!